 Extinguish burning clothing by using the drop-and-roll technique or by dousing with cold water or using the emergency shower if it is immediately available.
 If your clothing catches fire, do not run or take other action that will fan the flames.
 Immediately drop down and roll on the floor to extinguish the flames.
 Laboratories are also equipped with fire blankets for extinguishing clothing fires.
 Your instructor will use one if necessary to smother the flames completely.
 After a clothing fire is extinguished, remove contaminated clothing carefully to avoid further damage to the burned area.
 Remove heat with cool water or ice packs until tissue around burn feels normal to the touch.
 The injured person should be covered to prevent shock.
 Get medical attention immediately by calling 911 and the security office for your campus.

-Material Safety Data Sheets (MSDS's) which list the properties and hazards of chemicals are available for all materials used in the lab if you have concerns or questions about any substance you use.
-Your instructor will teach you to read and interpret MSDS's and will provide MSDS's for selected substances.
-The instructor can also supply you with the MSDS of any substance on request.
+Safety Data Sheets (SDS's) which list the properties and hazards of chemicals are available for all materials used in the lab if you have concerns or questions about any substance you use.
+Your instructor will teach you to read and interpret SDS's and will provide SDS's for selected substances.
+The instructor can also supply you with the SDS of any substance on request.